-This feature is no longer recommended.
+Deprecated: This feature is no longer recommended.
 Though some browsers might still support it, it may have already been removed from the relevant web standards, may be in the process of being dropped, or may only be kept for compatibility purposes.
 Avoid using it, and update existing code if possible; see the compatibility table at the bottom of this page to guide your decision.
 Be aware that this feature may cease to work at any time.

-DOMStringcontaining the payment method identifier for the payment handler being used.
+A string containing the payment method identifier for the payment handler being used.
 This is an empty string by default.

 The URL from which to retrieve payment handler specific verification information used to validate the merchant.
 This is an empty string by default.

-- The string specified as
+Thrown if the string specified as

 validationURLcould not be parsed as a URL.

 methodNamedoes not correspond to a known and supported merchant or is not a well-formed standard payment method identifier.

 This feature is deprecated and is not part of any specification.